New to OCDRT on 11/13/2016 from central Ohio.

-UPDATE 9/19/2016: Froakey has a deposit to hold him from an approved applicant for a meeting on 9/25.
+UPDATE 11/28/2016: Lily Grace has a deposit from an approved applicant to hold her for a meeting in mid-December.

 For more videos and photos please go to https://www.facebook.com/OCDRTeam/

 If you would like to donate a monthly $30 sponsorship or donate towards a fosters excessive medical bills please go to www.ocdrescueteam.org/donate - we thank you!

 ADOPTION INFORMATION: P lease email firstname.lastname@example.org for an adoption application, as this is the first step to the adoption process.
 We are better able to suggest a potential match after reviewing your completed application.
 We require a telephone interview, check references, home support visit, & a contract and adoption fee of $250 applies.
 All our foster dogs are altered, heartworm tested and kept on prevention, tick borne disease tested, receive DHLPP, Bordatella, Lyme, & Rabies vaccine, fecal tested & de-wormed as necessary, micro-chipped, any additional medical concerns or behavior concerns are addressed, crate trained, leash trained, and are kept on a premium food.

 Your message has been sent to Ohio Cattle Dog Rescue Team.